VashiyarHarsh/BID_MASTER/README.md

 ### For Registered Users
 - **Buyers**:
-  - Bid on available items in real time.
+  - Bid on available items in ample of time
   - View their bidding history and bid status updates.
 - **Sellers**:
   - List items for auction.